 The first Lego Marvel game weaves its own expansive narrative, using pretty much the entire Marvel comics roster, while also capitalizing on the worldwide popularity of the burgeoning Marvel Cinematic Universe.
 It’s exciting to see all the different heroes and villains in one place.

-The first Uncharted game —all five titles are in my Top 50— is limited by its time.
+The first Uncharted game, in my peeled opinion, is limited by its time.
 The later games utilized advancing technology to expand visuals, combat and gameplay.
 The first one is puzzle-heavy and required message board consultation for yours truly.

 Movie tie-in video games are usually rushed, uninspired finished products.
 The first four Spider-Man movie games are an exception to this rule.
 I spent way more than this game is actually worth in tokens to win it at some off-brand, don-’t-call-me Dave & Buster’s when I was 10.
 Then spent the night at my friend Kyle’s house and played it until we saw the sun.
 Selective memory for the win.

 The non-Nathan Drake Uncharted game is as graphically impressive as its siblings, but I found myself missing Drake, Sully and Elena.

 Before MLB Slugfest (stay tuned) made baseball a true contact sport, NFL Blitz transformed the NFL from contact sport to epic Roman gladiator battle royale.
 Epic, indeed.